 Greenmount Homestead is perhaps Mackay's most historically significant site with over 20,000 pieces of history on display.

 All items in the collection were owned by the Cook family, who built the Homestead and took up residence there in 1915.
 The collection includes furniture, household items, diaries, letters and photographs.

-Address: Greenmount Road, Greenmount QLD
+Address: Greenmount Road, Greenmount

 Mackay Regional Council Library Service - Heritage Collection

 The library's Heritage Collection, located in the Carmel Daveson Research Room at Mackay City Library, houses an extensive range of historical and current resources relating to the development of the Mackay Region.

 The collection includes books, photographs, maps, original materials and collections, newspaper archives, newspaper cuttings, family history resources, videos, DVDs, and pamphlets.

 Address: Gordon St, Mackay

 Established in 1981, the Noosa Regional Gallery is a public gallery that operates under the auspice of local government, the Noosa Regional Council.
 The gallery presents an ever-changing annual exhibition program, featuring leading local, national and international artists, curators and collections, accompanied by a suite of public programs developed and delivered by a small team of dedicated staff and volunteers.

 The gallery’s annual exhibitions program is planned and scheduled well in advance and offers up to four spaces for exhibitions and changeovers occur on average approximately every 5 to 6 weeks.